ottodevs/proof-of-networking/README.md

 **How Creative**
 - We develop this idea based on real customer problems.
+We describe [here](https://www.notion.so/049750256bb34ba29f6a9feb70c93f75?v=d3a37aee9db345fe9569cb7e79cae048) the differences between us and other projects we have researched.

 **How Unique**